 The camp at Mancos, Colorado, being closed Leonard Hendrickson, Homer Gay, Jr., transferred to Three Rivers, Calif., where Bill Harmon, Jesse French, and Luke Robertson, are in service.
 Transferring to Gatlinburg, Tenn., are J. B. Spradley, H. C. Welch, Jr., Bracy Smith, Guy Mallory, Jr., Clayton Fancher, and Ben Frentrup (Ben is supported by the church in San Antonio).
 Lewis Cogburn is still at Marion, Va.
 Howard King and Kenneth Triplett are also at Marion, Va., but being yet single and in detached service, do not receive contributions from this source.

 Notice: Will one of the brethren transferring

-to Gatlinburg, Tenn., tell us whether the camp his prison deliverance.
-On and on we could go there is a religious camp or operated by the government, please.
+to Gatlinburg, Tenn., tell us whether the camp there is a religious camp or operated by the government, please.

 -Homer L. King, Rte.
 2, Lebanon, Missouri.

 BUILDING A CHRISTIAN HOME